LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 >   restrictions have to be lifted in the paper, it would be nice to expose them.

 You are absolutely right, we will clarify these assumptions about the benchmarks in the paper.
-They are inherited from the several publications on the gradual benchmark suite.
+They are inherited from the other publications on the gradual benchmark suite.

 > - As an alternative of Transient first and last blame, perhaps determining